- Education: B.A. political science UCLA, Phi Beta Kappa, Summa cum Laude;

 In Limine Motions

-The judge requests that you have these prepared in advance of trial and clearly identify the portions of testimony to which you are objecting and the grounds for your objection.
+The judge requests that you have these prepared in advance of trial and provide copies of all motions and oppositions in a notebook for the judge.

 The court will conduct general voir dire.
 Counsel is permitted limited questioning.
 Judge Maier requests that you use your time resourcefully and not repeat the questions the court has already asked.

-Please have instructions prepared that include all applicable and mandatory jury instructions, not just those instructions that might benefit your side.
+Please have instructions prepared that include all applicable and mandatory jury instructions.

 The judge would like witnesses to be informed of the court’s rulings on the motions in limine and for them to be reminded as to the restrictions on their testimony.